shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ### Encoder
 The main goal for the Encoder is to reduce the 256x256 MRI images to a lower-dimensional latent representation so that it can be passed to the quantization layer.
 The Encoder is composed of

-- **Convolution layers**: These are the layers responsible for downsampling the input image while also learning sophisticated representations.
+- **Downsampling layers**: These are the layers responsible for downsampling the input image while also learning sophisticated representations.
 The parameters are

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`nn.Conv2d(`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`in_channels=in_channels,`